 You still need to be smart.
 No tool catches everything.
 But having AI as a first line of defense catches a lot of the obvious scams before they waste your time.

 Stay safe out there.
 And if you want an AI watching your back, use Spottable AI for Chrome today.
-Spottable for iOS is coming soon.
+Spottable for iOS is live on the App Store.

 Related reading: